 I hope this helps, and I’m wishing all you mamas strength and the very best in getting through this first trimester.
 I’m excited to report that things are very likely about to get so much better.
 Until then, stay strong!

 Article by Michelle Cehn for World of Vegan.
 The information presented here is not to be construed as medical advice or used to diagnose, treat, cure or prevent any condition or disease.
-Please note that this article contains affiliate links and shopping through them supports our work at World of Vegan!
+Many thanks to Naturelo for supporting World of Vegan.
+Please note that this article contains affiliate links that help keep this site running!